-The Dow has recently made record highs.
+The Dow continues to trade near record highs.

 So, how is the Dow performing relative to that other global currency — gold?

 To answer that question, today’s chart illustrates the Dow to Gold Ratio.

 As today’s chart illustrates, the Dow priced in gold remains below its September 2018 peak.

 More recently, however, the Dow (priced in gold) has generally been working its way higher.

 The Dow to Gold Ratio simply indicates the number of ounces of gold it would take to “buy the Dow.”

 How do you calculate the Dow to Gold Ratio?